 Local search is getting a lot of attention from Google—and brands should be taking notice.
 Focusing on citations is no longer a marketing tactic that will lead businesses in the right direction.
 Instead, focus on review management and completing Google My Business profiles to the extreme.
 Marketers that direct their efforts to where Google is heading will position themselves for success in 2019 and beyond.

-For more insights on how your business can excel in local search, please get in touch!
+For more insights on how your business can excel in local search, please get in touch with DAC!